1998 US Open – Women's doubles

 Defending champion Jana Novotná and her partner Martina Hingis defeated the other defending champion Lindsay Davenport and her partner Natasha Zvereva in the final, 6–3, 6–3 to win the women's doubles tennis title at the 1998 US Open.
+They did not drop a single set en route to the title.
 With the win, Hingis became the third woman in the Open Era to complete a Grand Slam in doubles, after Martina Navratilova and Pam Shriver.
 Additionally, Hingis and her partners defeated Davenport/Zvereva in all four major finals in 1998.